fragtex-eth/DezentralizedMR-SmartContracts/Readme.md

 ### Anonymity
 To protect the anonymity of participants, the decentralized market research application can use zero-knowledge proofs or other privacy-preserving technologies to ensure that user data is kept private.
 Additionally, using a decentralized identity solution can help separate the identity of the participant from the data they provide, preserving anonymity.

-## Solution
+## Structure

-### Flow:
 Creation -> Answers -> Review -> Result

-Researcher creates questionaire and set budget and participants:
+Researcher creates questionnaire and set budget and participants:
 30% of the earnings go to creator 70% to reviewers

 ### Prerequisites
 Identity confirmation for answerer, and reviewer

 ### Steps:
-#### Creation of questionare
+#### Creation of questionnaire
-Researcher creates questionaire and sets budget and participants
+Researcher creates questionnaire and sets budget and participants
 Budget:
 - 30% -> Creator
 - 65% -> Reviewer
 - 5% -> Platform, later DAO

 #### Answers are distributed
-User can request questionare and then have 10 minutes time to answer the questionare After all the questions are answered go to review process:
+User can request questionnaire and then have 10 minutes time to answer the questionnaire After all the questions are answered go to review process:

 #### Review process defines payout of creator: